 Some people see the area behind a retaining wall as wasted space, but this landscaping idea turns it into an eye-catching flower bed.

-Brick is a sturdy, long-lasting material perfect for retaining walls.
+Brick is a strong, long-lasting material perfect for retaining walls.

 Use a leaf blower to remove dust, pollen, and dirt, and then rinse the surface with a watering hose.
-With this simple cleaning routine, your brick wall will easily last decades.
+With this simple cleaning routine, your brick wall can easily last for decades.

 Add a natural stone retaining wall to your property for added curb appeal and functionality.

-Flagstone varieties like bluestone and limestone are excellent building materials because they form “in horizontal layers resulting in flat, parallel rock surfaces.”
+Flagstone, like bluestone and limestone, are optimal building materials because they form in layers that make flat, straight rock surfaces.
 Their even surface makes them popular materials for walkways, stepping stones, or sleek retaining walls.

 Fieldstone is another option for your rock wall.
 These stones form in rougher, rounder shapes that work well in dry-stacked formations.